-Relations between Canada and Serbia (formerly, with Montenegro, part of the Federal Republic of Yugoslavia and the State Union of Serbia & Montenegro) re-developed quickly following the overthrow of Slobodan Milosevic’s regime in October 2000.
-In 2006, Canada welcomed Serbia’s admission into NATO’s Partnership for Peace program and to La Francophonie as an observer.
-Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and co-operation with the European Union and its institutions.
-The international community, including Canada, is helping Serbia make a successful transition to a free market democracy, develop strong regional cooperation with its neighbours, and maintain its own citizens' security.
+Relations between Canada and Serbia quickly returned to a positive track following the overthrow of Slobodan Milosevic’s regime in October 2000, and continue to expand and deepen.
+Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and cooperation with the European Union and its institutions.
+Canada strongly supports Serbia’s aspiration for EU membership.
+The international community, including Canada, supports Serbia’s objective of developing strong regional cooperation with its neighbours.